 Digital project managers and the project teams they support should continue to develop their ability to evaluate and implement software (sometimes called a technology quotient), but it’s not just about who can implement technology X, Y, or Z the fastest.
 It’s also about discerning which digital technologies to use when and whether a certain technology should be used at all.

 In addition to PM tools, automation, artificial intelligence, and machine learning technologies are still solidly in play.
-You can’t open LinkedIn or Twitter these days without seeing a post about ChatGPT.
+You can’t open LinkedIn or Twitter these days without seeing a post about ChatGPT (read about how PMs are using AI right now here).

 And while this might be the hot technology today, it’s not the only one.
 Automation tools like Zapier continue to help project managers facilitate seamless connections between tools.